Electives

 VCU PM&R offers electives for medical students in their third and fourth years with exposure to clinical activities, didactic lectures and Grand Rounds.

-Brain Injury Rehab (MEDI-41010): Inpatient brain injury rehabilitation
+Brain Injury Rehab (MEDI-41010): Inpatient clinical experience focused on brain injury rehabilitation.

-Senior Advanced Clinical Elective (MEDI-44035): Exposure to PM&R consult team, inpatient rehabilitation and outpatient PM&R clinics
+Senior Advanced Clinical Elective (MEDI-44035): Broad inpatient rehabilitation exposure and time in outpatient PM&R clinics.

-Advanced Clinical Elective: Pediatric Rehabilitation (MEDI-41806): PM&R exposure at the Children’s Hospital of Richmond at VCU
+Advanced Clinical Elective: Pediatric Rehabilitation (MEDI-41806): PM&R clinical experience at the Children’s Hospital of Richmond at VCU including outpatient and inpatient consults.

-Advanced Clinical Elective: Spinal Cord Injury and Disorders (MEDI-41100): Inpatient SCI at Sheltering Arms Institute
+Advanced Clinical Elective: Spinal Cord Injury and Disorders (MEDI-41100): Inpatient spinal cord injury rehabilitation at with time in the SCI outpatient clinic.

 Research